furfurylic/commata/CommataPrimer.md

  - an lvalue to a non-const container object at the right position or the back of which the translated field value is inserted,
  - an output iterator object which receives the translated field value, or
- - an function object which receives the translated field value as its one and only parameter.
+ - a function object which receives the translated field value as its one and only parameter.

 In the last two cases, the type to which the field values are translated